HL7/davinci-pas/input/pagecontent/usecases.md

 This implementation guide also supports business requirements around the management of prior authorizations, including checking on the status of 'pended' authorization requests (by the ordering and/or performing providers), cancelling previously submitted prior authorization requests and updating prior authorization requests to reflect changes in clinical need (e.g. changes to the requested quantity or time-period).

 ### Work Flow
 Within an EHR Client, the prior authorization request process should be capable of being evoked anywhere within the clinical and administrative workflow that is appropriate for that system.
 Generally, this will be part of any workflows where a provider has made a decision to pursue a specific course of treatment for which prior authorization might be required.
 For example, ordering a specific treatment, diagnostic testing, non-clinical service, referral and or device.
+As an alternative, the [Post-Acute Orders Implementation Guide](http://hl7.org/fhir/us/dme-orders/2020Sep/) can be used to send information regarding the prior authorization to a performing provider.

 #### Scope of Work Flow
 In Scope